Sana-Rasheed/Scripts_of_Python_Programming_Book/README.md

-# Scripts_of_Python_Programming_Book
+# Scripts of Python Programming Book
-Python scripts make available for book readers for easy learning and coding.
+Python scripts are available for book readers for easy learning and coding.
+Clone or download as needed.

+## Have a Happy Coding and Learning!

+Regards,
+Sana Rasheed